SV-ROS/intro_to_ros/README.md

         alias stopneato='python ~/catkin_ws/src/neato/scripts/stop_neato.py'
         alias offneato='python ~/catkin_ws/src/neato/scripts/power_off_neato.py'

 1. Reopen terminal or run `source ~/.bashrc`

 1. Check date on the computer to make sure it is correct.
-If it is not correct you will need to fix it.
-Mine was correct so don't have instructions on how to update it but it needs to be correct to allow other computer and your raspberry pi to communicate properly.

         date

+    To update it install ntppdate and update using ubuntu.

+        sudo apt-get install ntpdate
+        sudo ntpdate ntp.ubuntu.com

 1. Plug in your Neato to the usb port.
 If you only have the Neato plugged in via USB this should be the correct port.
 If you have an older pi, I believe you may give yourself rights to access the neato robot via usb `sudo chmod 666 /dev/ttyUSB0` but I did not verify this.

         sudo chmod 666 /dev/ttyACM0